 The Department of Rehabilitation Services counseled and advised about 16,500 people last year, regardless of their disability categorization.
 In 2012, about 3,100 of those counseled were able to return to work.
 Harlan said that the people who return to work often become contributing taxpayers and stop receiving federal aid.
 Many people with disabilities will never be able to work again, but the state of Oklahoma is attempting to reach and encourage those who may be able to rejoin the workforce.

 If you have questions about applying or qualifying for disability benefits, contact a Tulsa Social Security Disability attorney for more information about your rights.
-We offer free consultations, and you may also reach us by phone at (918) 265-1404.
+We offer free evaluations of your case, and you may also reach us by phone at (918) 265-1404.